Newfoundland and Labrador: Literature

-Theatre

-Blackface Minstrelsy Shows

-Rossleys blackface minstrelsy shows were a popular source of entertainment in Newfoundland between 1911-1917.
-Rossleys was a "vaudeville-style performance troupe" whose performances were advertised frequently in St. John's newspapers.
-Rossleys had an adult troupe and another consisting of children who both performed blackface minstrelsy shows.
-Their first blackface show, "Rossley's Merry Minstrels" took to the stage in December 1911.
-The blackface minstrelsy show, "Imperial Pickaninnies" was performed by Rossleys' Juvenile troupe.
-The advertisement for this blackface performance used racist depictions of persons of African descent, "stock minstrel characters", such as Mr. Bones, Tambo, and Mammy.
+Performing arts

+Rossleys, a "vaudeville-style performance troupe", put on blackface minstrelsy shows which were a popular source of entertainment in Newfoundland between 1911 and 1917.
+Modern theatre companies include the New Curtain Theatre Company in Clarenville and the New World Theatre Project in Cupids.
+Shakespeare by the Sea presents outdoor productions of the plays of William Shakespeare, as well as pieces related to the province and culture.

+Dance in Newfoundland and Labrador comprises dances that are specific to the province, including performance and traditional, and Indigenous dance.
+The Kittiwake Dance Theatre, founded in 1987, is the oldest non-profit dance company in Newfoundland.

+Other

+George Street in St. John's is the location of an annual Mardi Gras celebration in October, but the largest celebration held there is the six-night George Street Festival in early August.
+The festival is rumoured to be the largest of its kind in North America with over 120,000 people making their way through the two block street during the six-day period.

 Symbols

-Flags

 Newfoundland and Labrador's present provincial flag, designed by Newfoundland artist Christopher Pratt, was officially adopted by the legislature on May 28, 1980, and first flown on "Discovery Day" that year.
 The blue is meant to represent the sea, the white represents snow and ice, the red represents the efforts and struggles of the people, and the gold represents the confidence of Newfoundlanders and Labradorians.
 The blue triangles are a tribute to the Union Flag, and represent the British heritage of the province.
 The two red triangles represent Labrador (the mainland portion of the province) and the island.
 In Pratt's words, the golden arrow points towards a "brighter future".